-Here you’ll find what you need in order to fill gaps in your vocabulary and spice up what you already know how to say.
+In this post, you’ll find what you need in order to fill improve your German vocabulary and spice up what you already know how to say.

-Are you ready to take your German from good to great?
+Get ready to take your German from good to great!

 1. Expand Your Vocabulary with Brand New Words

 This sounds obvious.
 You build your vocabulary by learning words.